jasmineelkins/forget-me-not/README.md

 - _DONE_ Scrape data from Medium to show article title and first paragraph..
 - _DONE_ User can choose frequency: weekly or monthly
 - _DONE_ Login should Navigate directly to user Newsletter (once it's configured)?
 Or to Random full article?
+- _DONE_ add link to open articles from Newsletter
 - User can edit Articles on Reading List - at least the read-by date/Newsletter
 - Reformat birthday display (but can't affect form/backend)
 - User can mark an Article as 'complete' - moves to another default table: 'Completed' ?
-- User can choose how many articles to receive (next: how much content/reading time)
 - Next feature: push to top to make sure will be included in next version, or push to bottom
 - Footer with my info **need to fix styling**
 - also save alt text when grabbing image urls (edit db schema)
 - Add 'link to download extension' on Home page
 - Rewrite fetch calls as async/await
-- New email for Forget Me Not sender
   **_instead of grabbing all text - get individual paragraphs from Medium, other sites if possible_**
-- add link to open articles from Newsletter
-- Email: Iterate through all articles instead of hardcoding

 STRETCH GOALS:

 - _DONE_ User can log in directly through extension popup
 - _DONE_ User can save title, source, URL of any website
-- New User can sign up directly through extension popup
-- _DONE_ User can select 'receive email newsletter' - backend boolean updates to true
+- _DONE_ User can select 'receive email newsletter' - updates backend boolean
 - _DONE_ User receives currently selected email Newsletter manually (on click)
+- _DONE_ Email Newsletter is formatted like the website
+- _DONE_ Email: Iterate through all articles instead of hardcoding
+- _DONE_ Toast when article is saved to Reading List/Newsletter
 - User receives email Newsletter at set time (Cron job?)
-- Email Newsletter is formatted like a real newspaper
+- Add logic to automatically update sent to true after^
 - User can mark one article as "priority", which makes it headliner in next Newsletter edition (from specific sites only)
-- Reading List re-renders automatically when backend is updated (Firebase?
+- Reading List & Newsletter re-render automatically when backend updated (Firebase?
 Sockets?)
+- User can choose how many articles to receive (next: how much content/reading time)
 - User can see a randomly chosen Article from the database (home page?)
 - Deploy to heroku
-- _DONE_ Toast when link is added to Newsletter
 - Publish extension to Chrome store
+- Change Profile form to click each individual input to update..

-- Get horoscope from API
+- Get horoscope from API - add to header if user enters birthday
-- Get local weather from API
+- Get local weather from API - add to header if user enters location

 - Write scrapers for other websites besides Medium:
 - _DONE_ New Yorker